When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Some find the fabric very thin.
+• Thickness: Some users find the material a bit thin.

 Our Ratings